-The Project would continue to be operated in run-of-river mode during all times of generation (i.e., the Powerhouse return flows are not subject to storage and would fluctuate naturally according to East Fork Wallow River inflow conditions).
+The Project would continue to be operated in 'run-of-river' mode during all times of generation (i.e., the Powerhouse return flows are not subject to storage and would fluctuate naturally according to East Fork Wallow River inflow conditions).
 The automated control system equipment would be set to divert no more than PacifiCorp's water right of 16 cfs from the East Fork Wallowa River.
 Average monthly flows in the East Fork Wallowa River are shown in Section 5.

-Under Article 401 of the current license, PacifiCorp is required to maintain a minimum flow of 0.5 cfs in the East Fork Wallowa River bypassed reach.
-To ensure continuous compliance with the existing minimum flow provision of 0.5 cfs or the natural inflow to the reservoir, whichever is less, PacifiCorp typically releases an additional discharge of 0.3 cfs.
-Accordingly, actual flow released may range between 0.5 and 0.8 cfs depending on season.
-In the upstream portion of the East Fork Wallowa River bypassed reach between the dam and the new tailrace discharge location, flows would be increased by 3.5 cfs (i.e., the difference between the proposed 4 cfs minimum instream flow release and the minimum of 0.5 cfs currently released).
-The effect of this action would therefore result in flows upstream of the rerouted tailrace (described below) of 4 cfs as measured at the relocated FERC-compliance gage, or inflow, whichever is less.
-In the downstream portion of the East Fork Wallowa River bypassed reach between the new tailrace discharge location and the mouth, flows would be increased by the returned powerhouse diversion amounts (which are currently discharged to the West Fork Wallowa River).
-In the West Fork between the current tailrace discharge location and the confluence with the East Fork, flows would be decreased by the powerhouse diversion amounts (that would be discharged to the East Fork Wallowa River).
+Under Article 401 of the current license, PacifiCorp is required to maintain a minimum flow in the bypassed reach of the East Fork Wallowa River of 0.5 cfs as measured immediately downstream from the dam or inflow to the reservoir, whichever is less, for the protection of fish and wildlife.
+The required minimum flow is released through a fixed pipe at the diversion dam.
+To ensure continuous compliance with the existing minimum flow provision of 0.5 cfs, PacifiCorp typically releases an additional discharge of 0.3 cfs.
+Accordingly, actual flow released may range between 0.5 and 0.8 cfs largely depending on season.

+PacifiCorp is proposing to increase the minimum flow release to the East Fork Wallowa River to 4 cfs from November through April, and 5 cfs May through October.
+Increased flows will substantially increase the availability and usability of aquatic habitat in the bypassed reach over that provided by the current 0.8 cfs minimum flow release.
+With the proposed tailrace realignment described above, full generation flows will continue to be discharged to the West Fork Wallowa River but, flows between the realigned tailrace terminus and existing mouth of the East Fork, would be decreased by an amount equal to the increase in instream flows that will be discharged to the East Fork.
 In the Wallowa River downstream of the confluence of the East Fork and West Fork, no changes in flow would occur because the effects of Project operations on flows dissipate as the East Fork and West Forks join.
-Biological Assessment

-Tailrace Reroute
+Tailrace Realignment